 From the drop-down menu, select version 7.2 and click on Set as Current button to change the version.

-How Can Cloudways Users Upgrade their PHP Versions?
+How Can Cloudways Users Upgrade the PHP Version?

 Cloudways users do not need to go through any of the above-mentioned processes.
-Cloudways Platform is already equipped with the feature of changing PHP version and it’s all done just by clicking on the desired version name.
+Cloudways Platform offers a simple process of changing PHP versions and it’s all done just by clicking on the desired version name.
 Let me show you how!

 Now clone your WordPress app in another server (which you may delete after you are done testing).